uviclibraries/gen-ai-research/index.md

 1. **Explain GenAI** and list where it helps in academic work.
 2. **Write better prompts** using audience, format, constraints, and evidence requests.
 3. **Run a basic fact-check loop** (ask for claims → verify with two sources → correct errors).
-4. **Adjust privacy settings** and read T&Cs with a safety mindset.
+4. **Adjust privacy settings** and read terms and conditions with a safety mindset.
 5. **Use GenAI for practical tasks** (brainstorming, outlining, formatting) without breaching integrity.
 6. **Give pre-submit feedback** on your own assignments using a simple rubric.
 7. **Evaluate output quality** for accuracy, relevance, bias, and missing context.
+8. **Custom Instructions** for Your GenAI Tools to help make them more reliable and less sycophantic.
-8. **Follow UVic expectations** for academic integrity and responsible use.
+9. **Follow UVic expectations** for academic integrity and responsible use.

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }